 Note that only 3 digits are correct due to numerical round-off.

-A nonnegative integer: the degree of the polynomial.
+A nonnegative integer or an arithmetical expression representing a nonnegative integer: the degree of the polynomial.

 An indeterminate or an arithmetical expression.
 An indeterminate is either an identifier (of domain type DOM_IDENT) or an indexed identifier (of type "_index").

 If x is an indeterminate, then a polynomial of domain type DOM_POLY is returned.
 If x is an arithmetical expression, then the value of the Curtz polynomial at this point is returned as an arithmetical expression.
-If n is not a nonnegative integer, then orthpoly::curtz returns itself symbolically.
+If n is an arithmetical expression, then orthpoly::curtz returns itself symbolically.